the-web-teaching-server/tuto-01/README.md

 1. Try your form!
 Enter a string in the field and press "Enter".
 This should redirect you to a Google search.
 Note that the "q" parameter has been added to the url!
-1. Proceed in a similar manner to add a field defining the number of results by pages (use the type "number" and the attribute "min" to restrict the possible values typed by the user ).
+1. Proceed in a similar manner to add a field defining the number of results by pages.

+  *Note: you can use the type "number" and the attribute "min" to restrict the possible values typed by the user.
+Do not forget to specify the `name` attribute!
 1. Add a label and a "placeholder" in both fields in order to have a useable form.
   [Click here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Label) for details about labels.
 1. Use [radio buttons](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input/radio)